 About the Grants

 The Farm to School Canada Grants program is transforming school food in Canada.
-Developed in partnership with Whole Kids Foundation in 2016, the grants provide schools with funding and training resources to:
+Developed in partnership with Whole Kids, a Pillar of Whole Foods Market Foundation, in 2016, the grants provide schools with funding and training resources to:

 • Implement a healthy meal service that allows students to choose from a variety of ingredients that are as locally and sustainably sourced as possible.